 One major category of methods is based on backpropagation, which makes use of gradient information to directly identify the relevant pixels on the input image.
-Gradient \cite{gradient} evaluated the importance of the pixels by approximating the model with the product of the input image and the gradient of the output with respect to the input.
+Gradient \cite{gradient} evaluated the importance of the pixels by approximating the model with the gradient of the output with respect to the input.
 SmoothGrad \cite{smoothgrad} added noise to the input and averaged the gradients corresponding to multiple noisy images to obtain a de-noised saliency map.
 The Integrated Gradients approach \cite{integratedgrad} defined a baseline image and a straight-line path between the baseline and the input, and then performed integration of gradient over the path to estimate the relevance of each pixel.

-Certain methods \cite{cam, gradcam, gradcam++, ecb} additionally require accessing the intrinsic architecture or gradient information to compute discriminative regions of the image.
-For example, CAM \cite{cam} modified the last layer of the deep model to perform an explanation, while its successors GradCAM \cite{gradcam} and GradCAM++ \cite{gradcam++} leverage the internal gradients to retrieve the areas of interest from the deep features.
+Certain methods \cite{cam, gradcam, gradcam++, ecb, maxpool} additionally require accessing the intrinsic architecture or gradient information to compute the discriminative regions of the image.
+For example, CAM \cite{cam} modified the last layer of the deep model to perform an explanation, while its successors GradCAM \cite{gradcam} and GradCAM++ \cite{gradcam++} leveraged the internal gradients to retrieve the areas of interest from the deep features.

 Another type of method works independently from the internal status of the deep model, which often refers to ``black-box'' explanation.
-LIME \cite{lime} analyzes the relation between the input image and the prediction in a perturbation-based manner.
-RISE \cite{rise} and its variant D-RISE \cite{drise} apply random masks to the input images and estimate the model's behavior by analyzing the impact of the perturbations on the posterior probability at the output.
-On the other hand, approaches such as GAIN \cite{gain} integrate learnable modules into the model training process, providing attention maps as an explanation.
+LIME \cite{lime} analyzed the relation between the input image and the prediction in a perturbation-based manner.
+RISE \cite{rise} and its variant D-RISE \cite{drise} applied random masks to the input images and estimated the model's behavior by analyzing the impact of the perturbations on the posterior probability at the output.
+On the other hand, approaches such as GAIN \cite{gain} integrated learnable modules into the model training process, providing attention maps as an explanation.